Former Belgrade Main railway station: After shut down

 After closing, the building was removed from the possession of the state railway company and became directly administered by the state.

 The overhaul of the building was planned to start in the autumn of 2018 and to be finished in February 2020.
 The renovation includes the reconstruction of the façade and new decorative lights.
 The venue will then be transformed into the museum.
 The railway company wanted it to be the museum of the railway, but the government rejected the proposal straightaway, announcing the transformation into the Museum of Medieval Serbia or the Historical Museum.
 In February 2020 it was confirmed that the Nikola Tesla Museum will be relocated here from Krunski Venac, instead of the previously planned location of the Old Power Plant in Dorćol.
-Just few days later, the government stated that they actually didn't decide where the museum will be relocated and that it may be some completely different location.
+A few days later, the government stated that they actually didn't decide where the museum will be relocated and that it may be some completely different location.
 City later stated that the building will host the Museum of Nikola Tesla after all, but in September 2020 president Aleksandar Vučić said that the Museum of Medieval Serbia will be formed instead.

-Project Belgrade Waterfront envisioned complete change of the square area in front of the building.
-The plans are to turn it into the plateau with large monument to Stefan Nemanja in front of the former railway station, facing the Nemanjina Street, named after him.
+Project Belgrade Waterfront envisioned a complete change of the square area in front of the building.
+The plans are to turn it into the plateau with a large monument to Stefan Nemanja in front of the former railway station, facing Nemanjina Street, named after him.
 The existing street routes will be turned into the semi-circular crossroad and the traffic will be relocated to the edge of the square.
-The existing roundabout of the public transportation and a memorial for the 1990-1999 war victims, placed in the 2000s, will be relocated.
+The existing roundabout of the public transportation and a memorial for the 1990–1999 war victims, placed in the 2000s, will be relocated.
 The existing buildings around the square will be kept, but some will change their purpose.